Skip to main content

 The PAN is set to maximise parental preference within the resources and accommodation available.

-If there are less applications than the PAN (such as, places available), every child will be allocated a place.
-However, if a school receives more applications than the PAN (is over-subscribed) the published over-subscription criteria will be applied to determine which children should be offered the available places.
+If there are fewer applications than the PAN (such as places available), every child will be allocated a place.
+But, if a school receives more applications than the PAN (is over-subscribed) the published over-subscription criteria will be applied to determine which children should be offered the available places.

 Places will be allocated using the ‘Equal Preference with Ranking’ method.
 This requires the admissions authority to consider all preferences received for a particular school (1st, 2nd and 3rd) equally and where the school is over-subscribed apply the over-subscription criteria.
 Where more than one of your preferences can be met the local authority will offer you a place at your highest ranked preference.